decentraland/documentation/content/creator/quests/define.md

 - `steps`: An array of steps.
 Each step has an `id`, a `description` and an array of `tasks`.
   - `id`: A unique identifier of the step.
   - `description`: A short description of the step.
+This information is suitable to be used as a display name or human friendly label for the current step to be seen by players of the quest through the HUD.
   - `tasks`: An array of tasks that the player has to complete to consider the step as done.
 Each task has an `id`, a `description` and an array of `actionItems`.
     - `id` A unique identifier of the task.
     - `description` A short description of the task.
+This information is suitable to be used as a display name or human friendly label for the current task to be seen by players of the quest through the HUD.

     - `actionItems`: An array of action items that the player has to complete to consider the task as done.
 Each action item has a `type` and a `parameters` field.
       - `type`: The type of the action item.
 Find the supported types [here]({{< ref "/content/creator/quests/define.md#action-items" >}}).
       - `parameters`: An object with the parameters needed to complete the action item.
 The parameters are depend on the type of the action item.
 Find the supported parameters [here]({{< ref "/content/creator/quests/define.md#action-items" >}}).

+      **Note:** `actionItems` **will not be publicly available** for anyone but the owner of the quest.
 - `connections`: An array of connections.
 Each connection has a `stepFrom` and a `stepTo` field.
 The connections define the order of the steps.
 Steps that don't have a `stepFrom` in this array are considered the starting steps of the Quest.
 Steps that don't have a `stepTo` in this array are considered the ending steps of the Quest.
 Note that one step can lead to multiple steps at once.
   - `stepFrom`: The `id` of the step where the connection starts.
   - `stepTo`: The `id` of the step where the connection ends.